CAN Statement – August 2020

 The elimination of white supremacy requires both a redistribution of power and wealth to Black and brown people through legislation, policy and practice, and ongoing healing of people’s minds from the corrupting influence of the ideology of white superiority and black and brown inferiority.
 This work is essential among white people so they can end acceptance of, and complicity with, racial injustice, and genuinely support the creation of a just society free of white dominance.

 Ending oppression of all peoples

 Male domination and patriarchy play a significant role in maintaining and exacerbating the problems we face with the climate, racial injustice, distribution of wealth, militarization, and erosion of democracy.
-Male domination, sexism and the oppression of women, transphobia, and the oppression of LGBQT people must be ended.
+Male domination, sexism and the oppression of women, ableism, transphobia, and the oppression of LGBQT people must be ended.
 People of all sexual and gender identities must be fully respected, protected, and central in our thinking and work.
+The rights and inherent value of people with all kinds of bodyminds must be acknowledged.
 We back the elimination of anti-Semitism in the U.S. and throughout the world, and full human rights for Palestinians, indigenous peoples, and all others targeted by white supremacy.